theodorx7/cec-mqtt-bridge-home-assistant-app/cec_mqtt_bridge/DOCS.md

 Home Assistant add-on: HDMI-CEC MQTT Bridge
 ========================================

-Connect your AV devices to your home automation system.
+HDMI-CEC is a communication protocol that allows devices connected via HDMI to exchange control commands.
+Integrate your AV devices into Home Assistant automations.

 ## Features
  - Home Assistant entities for control power, volume and mute (complete set for a media player entity)